School: Stress

 As a profession, teaching has levels of work-related stress (WRS) that are among the highest of any profession in some countries, such as the United Kingdom and the United States.
 The degree of this problem is becoming increasingly recognized and support systems are being put into place.

 Stress sometimes affects students more severely than teachers, up to the point where the students are prescribed stress medication.
 This stress is claimed to be related to standardized testing, and the pressure on students to score above average.

 According to a 2008 mental health study by the Associated Press and mtvU, eight in 10 U.S. college students said they had sometimes or frequently experienced stress in their daily lives.
 This was an increase of 20% from a survey five years previously.
 Thirty-four percent had felt depressed at some point in the past three months, 13 percent had been diagnosed with a mental health condition such as an anxiety disorder or depression, and 9 percent had seriously considered suicide.

 Discipline towards students

 Schools and their teachers have always been under pressure – for instance, pressure to cover the curriculum, perform well compared to other schools, and avoid the stigma of being "soft" or "spoiling" toward students.
 Forms of discipline, such as control over when students may speak, and normalized behaviour, such as raising a hand to speak, are imposed in the name of greater efficiency.
 Practitioners of critical pedagogy maintain that such disciplinary measures have no positive effect on student learning.
 Indeed, some argue that disciplinary practices detract from learning, saying that they undermine students' dignity and sense of self-worth – the latter occupying a more primary role in students' hierarchy of needs.

+Support and criticism

+Proponents of schools see them as effective means of providing an education for young people.
+A supportive statement issued by the Catholic Church in the 1960s stated that "among all educational instruments, the school has a special importance.
+It is designed not only to develop with special care the intellectual faculties but also to form the ability to judge rightly, to hand on the cultural legacy of previous generations, to foster a sense of values, to prepare for professional life".

+Scholars found support for open educational resources with curriculum and classroom materials available to the parents.